danielosagie/sssync-backend/README.md

 This backend service provides the core functionality for sssync.app, a multi-channel e-commerce platform designed to simplify inventory management and enable inter-seller marketplace features.
 It acts as the central hub connecting various online marketplaces (Shopify, Square, Amazon, etc.) and user interfaces (web app, mobile app).

-## Getting Started

-Follow these steps to set up the development environment locally.

 ### Prerequisites